adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 ## VI.
 REPRESENTATION II: SEMANTIC MAP MODELS

-Semantic mapping consists in associating semantic conceptsto geometric entities in a robot’s surroundings.
+Semantic mapping consists in associating semantic concepts to geometric entities in a robot’s surroundings.

 Recently, the limitations of purely geometric maps have been recognized andthis has spawned a significant and ongoing body of work insemantic mapping of environments, in order to enhance robot’sautonomy and robustness, facilitate more complex tasks (e.g.avoid muddy-road while driving), move from path-planningto task-planning, and enable advanced human-robot interaction[9, 26, 217].